Frequently Asked Questions

 What is the difference between integrative medicine, functional medicine, and lifestyle medicine?

-Briefly, functional medicine can be thought of as a sub-specialty of integrative medicine and uses a systems-based approach to understanding health and disease and achieving healing.
+Briefly, functional medicine can be thought of as a sub-specialty of integrative medicine and uses a systems-based approach to understanding health and disease and achieving health recovery.
 This field of medicine is prominently advanced by the Institute for Functional Medicine.

 What kind of insurance do you take?

 We do not accept insurance and are considered an out-of-network provider with all insurance companies.
-However, we will be happy to provide you with an invoice that contains appropriate codes that you can submit to your insurance company.
+However, we will be happy to provide you with an invoice that contains appropriate coding information that you can submit to your insurance company, for reimbursement directly to you.
 The potential amount of the reimbursement, if any, varies with each insurance plan and depends on your plan's out-of-network benefits, and we cannot guarantee any such reimbursements.

 Are laboratory and other diagnostic tests covered?